EWright212/Bank-tech-test/README.md

  - In order to keep dates clear for myself I have used 01/01/2020 as a testing date.
  4. Account has no credit/debit limit
  5. Debit balance shown as a negative number instead of Cr/Dr
- 6. Assume a printed statement at end of day and includes all transactions already input into the system from same day
+ 6. Assume a printed statement wishes to show all input transactions and is not for transactions up to any given day
  7. Each transaction/request for bank statement made in separate command line instruction
  8. Assume no need for multiple users, just one person interacting with system at once
  9. Assume no limit on amounts in balance/transactions as long as not interfering with computer memory
  10. Assume unlimited requests/transactions in a day (again as long as not running into memory issues)
+ 11. Assume statement just outputs all transactions made, in order of input to stystem, not in chronological order

  Edge cases:

  - No transactions
- - Transactions of zero
+ - Transactions of zeros
- - Statement printed for a date before transaction should only show transactions prior/including statements date
  - negative balance is allowable
  - Negative credit/Negative debit transaction throws error
  - Transactions for invalid dates (check what a normal computer considers an acceptable date)

- Notes to self:
+ Notes to self (formatting
+ ):

  - Dates in UK format
  - No commas or number separators for cr/dr/balance